gambhirjas/Apply-Function-on-DataFrame/README.md

 print("String Representation", Str)
 print(type(Str))

-Generate Test Dataset
+# Generate Test Dataset

 K_MAX = 21

 # Generate a million rows.
 Use sample from it to create various size data sets
-# Will take some time as Faker will be called sequencially.
+# this will take some time as Faker will be called sequencially.
 test_data_set = generate_test_data(1 + 2 ** K_MAX, 30)

 test_data_set.head(5)